adiwg/mdBook/mdtranslator/securitycon.md

 __classCode:__ *string* (required) - name of the handling restrictions on the resource or metadata

-__userNote:__ *string* - explanation of the application of the legal constraints or other restrictions and legal prerequisites for obtaining and using the resource or metadata
+__userNote:__ *string* - explanation of the applicability of the legal constraints or other restrictions/legal prerequisites for obtaining and using the resource or metadata

 __classSystem:__ *string* - name of the classification system associated with a security constraint